Exchange Ramat Gan

 Exchange Ramat Gan is a building complex that includes two skyscrapers located near the Diamond Exchange District in Ramat Gan, Israel.
 Of the two towers, the taller tower, at 206 m tall, will serve as a residential building, and contains 61 floors: 3 commercial floors, a mezzanine, 55 residential floors, and 2 mechanical floors, and will overall include 355 residential units.
 The shorter tower, at 198 m tall, will serve as an office building and includes 50 floors.

 The complex sits on 11 of the 15 dunams (2.7 out of 3.7 acres) of land that used to house an Elite chocolate factory, from which 4 dunams remain preserved and contains a building that is currently used by Shenkar College.

 History

-The site was previously home to an Elite chocolate factory which had been constructed in 1934.
-The factory came to become a local landmark, as well as the namesake for the junction on which it sat.
+Elite Chocolate factory

+The Elite chocolate factory was established in 1934 by Aharon Promanchenko in Ramat Gan.
+In 1922, Promanchenko established the "Laime" chocolate factory in Riga which grew to employ over 700 people, but following the Nazi's rise to power in Europe, in 1932 Promanchenko sent representatives that bought a lot in Ramat Gan and he promptly moved to Israel in 1933, bringing with him one of the factory's chocolate-making machines.
+A year after immigrating, Promanchenko established the Elite chocolate factory with the help of a group of investors; some were Israeli investors, while others were partners from the factory in Riga.

+After four years, Elite began exporting its products internationally to countries such as the United States, the United Kingdom, and South Africa.
+In World War II, Elite won a contract to produce chocolate for the British military as well as the rest of the allied forces, greatly increasing production and leading to the expansion of both the factory and its workforce.
+In 1956, Elite would build another factory near Nazareth, which would go on to become Elite's new flagship factory.